 - Social Security benefits paid for the child through the payor can eliminate, or at least greatly reduce, a child support obligation

 - When a non-custodial parent has parenting time of more than 104 overnights annually, the court uses a different worksheet, the shared parenting worksheet.
 The result is a reduction in the child support obligation to be paid.

 NEW JERSEY CHILD SUPPORT GUIDELINES APPLICATION FOR COMBINED INCOME OVER $187,200

 The court stops applying the New Jersey child support guidelines when the combined parental net income exceeds $187,200.
 Any child support based on combined parental income over that amount is solely in the discretion of the court.
 The court’s consideration is to determine what amount, if any, is needed to support the children as the parties’ financial circumstances allow.

-If you need to discuss NJ child support guidelines, please call the Law Offices of Peter Van Aulen for a free consultation at 201-845-7400.
+If you need to discuss NJ child support guidelines, please call the Law Offices of Peter Van Aulen for a free 30 minute in office consultation at 201-845-7400.